PumpkinDB/PumpkinDB/doc/script/ASSOCP.md

 ## Errors

-EmptyStack error if there are less than two items on the stack
+[EmptyStack](./ERRORS/EmptyStack.md) error if there are less than two items on the stack

-NoTransaction error if there's no current read or write transaction
+[EmptyStack](./ERRORS/NoTransaction.md) error if there's no current read or write transaction

 ## Examples